litstack/litstack/docs/docs/basics/vue.md

 ## Bootstrap Vue

-To make it easy to build uniform Fjord pages, Fjord uses [Bootstrap Vue](https://bootstrap-vue.org/docs/components) for all frontend components.
+To make it easy to build uniform Fjord pages, the package uses [Bootstrap Vue](https://bootstrap-vue.org/docs/components) for all frontend components.
 Bootstrap Vue comes with a large number of components to cover all the necessary areas needed to build an application.